 You do not need a lot of tools or woodworking experience to participate!
 For a first time car, your son can simply shape the car with a file or sandpaper, paint it, and then carefully tap the wheels in with a hammer.
 That’s it!

-Your den leader will use a den meeting to discuss and possibly work on the cars, but plan on doing the work with your son at home over the course of a few days: cut the wood one day, sand it down another day, and paint it another day:
+Plan on doing the work with your son at home over the course of a few days: cut the wood one day, sand it down another day, and paint it another day:

 If you want to get really creative, check out some ideas from Boys’ Life:

 To begin the season of Advent, Pack 10 enjoyed a “holy hike” at the University of Notre Dame.
 Fr.
 Doyle took us to a variety of historic sites, where we offered prayers and songs for the season, and then enjoyed treats and hot chocolate afterwards.
 Please thank Mr. Clairmont for arranging the outing.

 At a November den meeting, scouts in the Webelos den built model rockets by cutting, gluing, sanding, and painting Estes “Alpha” rocket kits.
 Each one turned out a little different, but they all flew beautifully and all came back to ground intact!

 Nearly 100 scouts and families joined the Iron Horse campout at Potato Creek State Park!
 We enjoyed the outdoors all weekend long, including the Iron Horse hike, a giant kickball game, roasting marshmallow around the campfire, and even an outdoor mass on Saturday night.
 Thanks to all of the leaders and parents who chipped in to make it happen, and see you again next year!